jamesbconner/Sync2NAS/gui/README.md

 1. **Import Errors**: Make sure you're running from the project root directory
 2. **Configuration Errors**: Verify your config file path and format
 3. **Permission Errors**: Ensure the GUI has access to the directories specified in your config
-4. **Verbosity Selection**: The verbosity dropdown now uses string values (WARNING, INFO, DEBUG) instead of numeric values
+4. **Verbosity Selection**: The verbosity dropdown uses string values (WARNING, INFO, DEBUG) instead of numeric values
 5. **ttkbootstrap Not Available**: The GUI will fall back to standard ttk styling if ttkbootstrap is not installed

 ### Recent Fixes

-- **Fixed verbosity handling**: The combobox now properly handles string values and converts them to appropriate CLI flags
+- **Fixed verbosity handling**: The combobox properly handles string values and converts them to appropriate CLI flags
 - **Fixed lambda error handling**: Exception handling in threaded operations now properly captures error messages
 - **Fixed database connection in dry-run mode**: Resolved SQLite URI mode issues on Windows for read-only database access
 - **Updated CLI command structure**: GUI now uses `sync2nas.py` instead of `cli.main` and properly handles global `--dry-run` flag
 - **Fixed global option ordering**: Global options like `--dry-run` and `--config` are now placed before subcommands as required by Click
 - **Fixed Unicode encoding issues**: Added proper UTF-8 encoding handling for CLI output and replaced Unicode characters with ASCII equivalents to prevent encoding errors on Windows
 - **Optimized GUI Code**: Refactored to eliminate duplication and improve maintainability
+- **Enhanced Testing**: Comprehensive test suite with proper Tkinter isolation and threading management

 ### Logs